 You’ve witnessed the growth of the tech industry since the dot-com boom.
 How did learning and growing up in that environment shape you?

-During the dot-com boom in the late 1990s, startups were much riskier in terms of overspending.
-I worked at one startup that raised more than $20 million and spent most of it within a couple of years without any significant revenue.
-Also, there were more barriers to entry in terms of starting a business during that first bubble.
+During the dot-com boom in the late 1990s, startups were much riskier regarding overspending.
+I worked at one startup that raised over $20 million and spent most of it within a few years without significant revenue.
+Also, there were more entry barriers to starting a business during that first bubble.
 Today, it’s easier than ever to launch a company thanks to plenty of third-party tools (whether it’s Freshbooks for invoicing or Squarespace for website design) and more opportunities for seed funding.
 If you want to start a business in your basement, it’s doable.

 As a child, you attended school in a two-room country schoolhouse.
 What was learning like in that environment?